FAQ

 If you can't find your answer here, feel free to reach out to us via our contact us page.

 Amazon is a great place to buy as it provides a world-class shopping experience which is tough to beat elsewhere, and for us as a UK based company, they enable us to sell globally using their reliable fulfillment network.
-When buying our paints on Amazon you automatically get all their awesome customer satisfaction guarantees as well as ours.
-IMPORTANT: When buying our paints on Amazon, in order to ensure you receive a genuine SpaceBeams product, be sure to only buy from our Amazon seller account named: ‘PandoraStocks Ltd‘ – there are no authorised re-sellers of our paints on Amazon, so if you purchase from a different seller name on Amazon, you may not get a genuine product.
+When buying our paints on Amazon you automatically get all their customer satisfaction guarantees as well as ours.
+IMPORTANT: When buying our paints on Amazon, in order to ensure you receive a genuine SpaceBeams product, be sure to only buy from our Amazon seller account ‘PandoraStocks Ltd‘ – there are no authorised re-sellers of our paints on Amazon, so if you purchase from a different seller name on Amazon, you may not get a genuine product.

 Volume Discounts – We can offer some high volume discounts.
 Simply get in touch with us for a custom quote if you need a large volume of our paints.